fcat97/QuranApi/wiki/howTo.md

 In muslim community there are several writing formats of the Quran.
 Though these formats have the same verses, but the writing style is slightly different from each other.

-This projects includes three of these style.
+This projects includes three of these styles.

     1. IndoPak style with minimal Harqat
     2. Saudi style without any Harqat